01 of 07

 How to Choose Rum

 There are many varieties of rum that can be used to make cocktails and the choice can be a daunting one.
-Rum is made throughout the world and while the Caribbean is best known for their rums, there are some fantastic options available from elsewhere.
+Rum is made throughout the world and, while the Caribbean is best known for their rum, there are some fantastic brands produced elsewhere.

 Light Rum Brands

-Light rum will be your first choice for mixing the majority of your rum cocktails.
-It has a sweet, neutral flavor that pairs well with almost any flavor and its clear color doesn't affect the look of the drink.
+Light rum will be your first choice for mixing the majority of rum cocktails, including favorites like the mojito.
+It has a sweet, neutral flavor that pairs well with almost any flavor and its clear color doesn't affect the appearance of the drink.

 There are many quality light rums available and many are very reasonably priced.
-I encourage you to look beyond the big brand names like Bacardi because some of the lesser-known brands are superior in taste and mixability.
+While it's easy to grab a bottle you're familiar with, try to look beyond the big brand names like Bacardi when you want something different.
+You may find that... some of the lesser-known brands are superior in taste and mixability.